rlabrecque/Steamworks.NET-Docs/installation.md

 ## Non-Unity Instructions

-If you are not using Unity then you have two available routes that you could take.
+If you are not using Unity then you have two available paths that you can take.

-* A: The peferable route is to build the standalone assemblies with the project file located in `Standalone/`.
-Alternatively you can download the prebuilt binaries which are available on the [Releases](https://github.com/rlabrecque/Steamworks.NET/releases) page.
+* A: The recommended route is to build the standalone assemblies with the project file located in `Standalone/` or download the prebuilt binaries which are available on the [Releases](https://github.com/rlabrecque/Steamworks.NET/releases) page.
 	* Open the Visual Studio solution (.sln) file, build both targets one for Windows and one for OSX & Linux.
 (Optional if you downloaded a prebuilt version)
 	* Reference the built assembly (Steamworks.NET.dll) in your project.
 	* Start coding!
-Call SteamAPI.Init() before starting up your renderer.
+Call SteamAPI.Init() before initializing your renderer.
-* B: Copy `Plugins/Steamworks.NET` into your C# project.
+* B: Otherwise, copy `Plugins/Steamworks.NET` directly into your C# project.
 In Visual Studio open your project properties, change to the Build tab and define `STEAMWORKS_WIN` or `STEAMWORKS_LIN_OSX` globally via `Conditional compilation symbols`.
 	* This is only recommended if your binary is not portable across platforms already.
 If you ship on multiple platforms you must have multiple build targets for each platforms.
 Please prefer the first route.

 * When you build your application the following files must be copied into the output dir: